Skip to main content

 To create a CSI backup (with or without the local snapshot being offloaded to the backup location) of your namespace with local snapshot, perform the following steps:

-1. Log in to Portworx Backup web console.
+1. Log in to the Portworx Backup web console.

-2. From the home page, click on the Clusters icon from the left navigation pane.
+2. From the home page, click the Clusters icon in the left navigation pane.

 1. Choose the application cluster that contains the namespace to be backed up: